commercetools/sunrise-spa/README.md

 Once you have created your commercetools project and populated it with data, follow the next steps to connect to it.

 ### 1. Create an API client for a SPA
 In the [Merchant Center](https://mc.commercetools.com/), select your project and go to `Settings`, then click on `Developer Settings` section.
 You should now find yourself in the `API Clients` tab.
 Click on the `Create New API Client` button to display a form.
-There, enter a descriptive name for your new API client and select the `Mobile client` template.
+There, enter a descriptive name for your new API client and select the `Mobile & single-page application client` template.
 Once you have filled the form, submit it by clicking on `Create API Client`, you should now be able to see your project credentials.

 ### 2. Configure SUNRISE with your API client
-Set environment variables with your project credentials.
-For example, by creating an [`.env` file](https://www.npmjs.com/package/dotenv#usage) (e.g. `.env.local`) in the root folder of the project, as follows:
+Create the file `.env.local` (or any other [`.env` file](https://www.npmjs.com/package/dotenv#usage)) in the root folder of your project with the following content:

 ```shell
 VUE_APP_CT_PROJECT_KEY=<your project key>